PennyLaneAI/pennylane-pq/README.rst

 in the source folder.
 Tests restricted to a specific device can be run by executing :code:`make test-simulator`, :code:`make test-ibm`, or :code:`make test-classical`.

-.. note:: Tests on the `ibm device <https://pennylane-pq.readthedocs.io/devices.html#pennylane_pq.devices.ProjectQIBMBackend>`_ can only be run if a :code:`user` and :code:`password` for the IBM quantum experience are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
+.. note:: Tests on the `ibm device <https://pennylane-pq.readthedocs.io/en/latest/devices.html#projectqibmbackend>`_ can only be run if a :code:`user` and :code:`password` for the `IBM Q experience <https://quantumexperience.ng.bluemix.net/qx/experience>`_ are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
 If this is the case, running :code:`make test` also executes tests on the :code:`ibm` device.
 By default tests on the :code:`ibm` device run with :code:`hardware=False`.
 At the time of writing this means that the test are "free".
 Please verify that this is also the case for your account.

 .. installation-end-inclusion-marker-do-not-remove
 .. gettingstarted-start-inclusion-marker-do-not-remove